mihaimyh/goquota/README.md

 - **Secondary Storage**: Falls back to a secondary storage backend (works with any Storage implementation)

 Fallback strategies are tried in order when storage failures occur, enabling continued operation during outages.

+**⚠️ Multi-Instance Deployment Warning:**
+When deploying multiple instances of your application with fallback strategies enabled, be aware that:
+- **Cache Fallback** uses per-instance in-memory caches.
+Each instance maintains its own cache, which can lead to temporary inconsistencies across instances during storage outages.
+- **Optimistic Allowance** tracks consumption per-instance.
+In a deployment with N instances, the total optimistic consumption across all instances could theoretically approach N × configured percentage (e.g., 5 instances × 10% = 50% of quota).
+Monitor `goquota_optimistic_consumption_total` metrics across all instances to track total optimistic usage.
+- **Recommended Practices:**
+  - Use optimistic allowance percentages conservatively (5-10%) in multi-instance deployments
+  - Monitor aggregate optimistic consumption metrics across all instances
+  - Prefer Redis storage (with high availability) over fallback strategies for production workloads
+  - Consider using secondary storage fallback (e.g., Firestore) instead of optimistic allowance for better consistency

 ### Metrics